-In this article, Mohsin will have a look at some of the similar concerns our customers have early in the engagement when initiating data-driven solutions.
+In this article, we will have a look at some of the similar concerns our customers have early in the engagement when initiating data-driven solutions.

 Are you considering data-driven solutions to improve or create new business outcomes, and/or business models?
 Do you need to consider how such a solution would fit within your infrastructure?
-As I architect solutions at Arundo, I’m often asked to address similar concerns that our customers have early in the engagement.
-Here I’ll present a few of these concerns along with my thoughts.
+At Arundo, we are often asked to address similar concerns that our customers have early in the engagement.
+Here we'll present a few of these concerns along with our thoughts.

 I WANT DATA-DRIVEN INSIGHTS, WHERE DO I START?